VirtualRaven/mathlibra/readme.md

    do_work();
 }
 ```
-All headers should only contain declerations and no implementations (but template are ok :) ).
+All headers should only contain declarations and no implementations (but template are ok :) ).
 Headers providing abstract classes to be used an base classes and interfaces should be named classname_interface.h to clearly state it's content.

 Comment in headers should be doxygen compatible using the java syntax.
 For more help see the doxygen homepage